 How to Build Business Credit If You Have Bad Personal Credit

-In this blog post, we’ll explain how to build your business’s credit profile despite a poor personal credit score.
-We’ll also explain why having strong business and personal credit can be beneficial to your company’s future.
+This blog post will explain how to build your business’s credit profile despite a poor personal credit score.
+We’ll also explain why having strong personal and business credit scores can benefit your company’s future.

 Is Your Business Credit Different From Personal Credit?